senbox-org/snap-rut/README.md

 > gpt -h
 ```

-## How to Configure SNAP to pick up the build output automatically.
+## How to Configure SNAP to pick up the build output automatically

 Find the `etc` folder in the SNAP installation directory.
 Inside this directory you will find the `snap.conf` file.
 Change the access right of it so that you are allowed to make changes to it.